Smoked pork tenderloin is really good just like it is but anything can become better when you take the time to do a few extras.

 Remove them from the package, rinse them with cold water and pat them dry with a paper towel.

-To help make sure they cook evenly, trim off the tails and anything that looks irregular so that the ends are square and the thickness is consistent from end to end.
+To help make sure they cook evenly, I like to trim off the tails and anything that looks irregular so that the ends are square and the thickness is consistent from end to end.

 The pieces trimmed off are seasoned like everything else and cooked separately.
 Chef's treats!

 The tenderloins are then placed into a plastic bowl, zip top bag or other brining container.